How to Exit Insert Mode in Vim

 Exit Vim Insert Mode Temporarily

-You can exit insert mode for just one command in Vim.
+You can exit insert mode for just one command in Vim and Neovim.
 Use this to run a command such as deleting whole words without having to re-enter insert mode.

 To run an individual command from normal mode (exit insert mode temporarily):